spapafot/ksw/README.md

 # Ferry Schedule Creator

-Creates ferry schedule compbinations that are compliant with the Greek legislation
+Creates ferry schedule combinations that are compliant with the Greek legislation

 It takes loading - unloading duration, trip duration and starting time